 2) Post the YouTube video on this thread.

-The kinetic chain is a system of links from which energy is generated.
+A kinetic chain is the notion that these joints and segments have an effect on one another during movement.
+When one is in motion, it creates a chain of events that affects the movement of neighboring joints and segments.
+(Kinetic Chain Exercises: Open and Closed - Healthline) The kinetic chain is a system of links from which energy is generated.
 Each link transfers power to the next from the ground up.
 It includes leg drive, trunk rotation, upper arm elevation, forearm extension and hand flexion.
 Without body rotation and range of motion, we don’t have the power and control needed to perform.
 (Sarah Ansboury: Pickleball's Evolution)

 DJ Weekly Tip: Engage your core.
 (March 2018)

-It all starts from the legs!
+Many people equate quality pickleball play with good hands or possibly good hands in combination with quick feet.
+However, while it is helpful to have good touch with your hands and quick feet, it is more important to have good core stability.
+(Read More) It all starts from the legs!
 Bending the knees and the core/shoulder/upper body rotation gives the power in every shot.
 The torque from the unit turn adds all the power. - Damon Little, 3.5, Junior Sequim Picklers

 A great visual example of using the kinetic chain in the forehand stroke.
 Notice how the feet and arms work together as the body weight is transfered from back to front foot.
 When the kinetic chain is engaged, the stroke is one fluid seamless motion.
+Assignment: Make a video of yourself hitting forehand/backhand storkes and break down your use of the kinetic chain.

 How to Defend Against Lobbing Opponents 1.
 Pick a fast partner.
 2. If the wind is very fast.Try to keep it at your back because it will make their lobs sit in the air and help you hit an overhead shot.
 3. If both players are lobbing and you are losing a lot of points […]